kaifang98/tq_22/Cloud/README.md

 `It allows multiple customers to share applications while retaining data privacy`

 ##
-An Accenture client is eager to begin their Cloud transformation but needs guidance on selecting the right approach to meet their specific needs and objectives.
+An A client is eager to begin their Cloud transformation but needs guidance on selecting the right approach to meet their specific needs and objectives.

 Which tool can help advise this client on the right Cloud solution?